HallaSurvivor/Blog/_posts/2022-04-28-diff-growth.md

     [Sarah Yeakel][4] (who recently got a permanent position at UCR!), as well as continuing my own readings on topos theory (which have filtered into a reading course on locale theory that I'm teaching some undergrads).
+    I'm also in a class on riemann surfaces which has been really enlightening for me.
+I have a few ideas for blog posts of the "I wish someone had shown me this example sooner" variety, and hopefully I can get to them soon!

-    Plus I've been talking with [Patricio Gallardo][5] about becoming an algebraic geometer, and he wants me to start spending a serious amount of time working through Hartshorne and Vakil's notes.
+    On top of all this, I've been talking with [Patricio Gallardo][5] about becoming an algebraic geometer, and he wants me to start spending a serious amount of time working through Hartshorne and Vakil's notes.
 This makes sense, of course, and I'm having a ton of fun doing it, but it means I have less